 …an individualistic and rational approach of systematization and experimentation.

 Self-help books … reflect their sociocultural context, revealing something of the needs, wishes and fears of individuals of their period.
-(Starker 2002, p.
+(Starker (2002), “Oracle at the supermarket”, p.
 38)

 It is terribly easy to accord self-help books the usual pop-culture treatment: the shake of the head, momentary sneer, superior smile, and benign neglect.
-(Starker 2002, p.
+(Starker (2002), “Oracle at the supermarket”, p.
 2)

 This is hyperbole.